Arabian Racing

 Integration with British Racing

-Currently the fixture list and regulations of Purebred Arabian (PA) racing are approved by the BHA, with the BHA also providing integrity services for any Purebred Arabian races on thoroughbred cards and for premier Purebred Arabian standalone fixtures.
+Currently the fixture list and regulations of Purebred Arabian (PA) racing are approved by the BHA, with the BHA also providing integrity services for any Purebred Arabian races on thoroughbred cards.

 For further information, please see the latest announcements: